VladislavAntonyuk/heroku/README.md

 ```

 ## Heroku setups per project
-1. Create Heroku app with the name `drawgo-test`:
+1. Create Heroku app with the name `drawgo`:
 https://dashboard.heroku.com/new-app

 2. Heroku doesn't support .net from the box, so you need to push docker container for the first time by console\terminal: